RocketChat/Rocket.Chat/packages/tap-i18n/README.md

 To configure tap-i18n add to it a file named **project-tap.i18n**.

 This JSON can have the following properties.
 All of them are optional.
-The values bellow are the defaults.
+The values below are the defaults.

     project-root/project-tap.i18n